MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/predict-onnx-fl.md

-description: This article describes the predict_onnx_fl() user-defined function in Azure Data Explorer. ms.reviewer: adieldar ms.topic: reference ms.date: 03/13/2023
+description: This article describes the predict_onnx_fl() user-defined function in Azure Data Explorer. ms.reviewer: adieldar ms.topic: reference ms.date: 04/30/2023
 ---
 # predict_onnx_fl()

 The function `predict_onnx_fl()` is a [user-defined function (UDF)](../query/functions/user-defined-functions.md) that predicts using an existing trained machine learning model.
-This model has been converted to [ONNX](https://onnx.ai/) format, serialized to string, and saved in a standard Azure Data Explorer table.
+This model has been converted to [ONNX](https://onnx.ai/) format, serialized to string, and saved in a standard table.

 ## Prerequisites